Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Equity investments.
 Small businesses may be able to get an equity investment through a venture capital firm or an angel investor.
 There’s no limit to how much money you can raise through this method, and you won’t have to pay back any of the money, but you could lose partial control of your company.
 You may want to keep a lawyer on retainer to help you navigate securities laws so your business can avoid legal issues down the road.

 • Home equity loans or HELOCs.
-If you own a home with at least 20% of equity, you could borrow against your home to help fund your startup, aka a second mortgage.
-Home equity loans or HELOCs tend to come with lower interest rates than other unsecured borrowing methods.
-But your home is collateral on the loan, so tread carefully.
+If you own a home with at least 20% in equity, you could borrow against it to help fund your startup.
+Home equity loans or HELOCs tend to come with lower interest rates than unsecured borrowing methods.
+But your home is collateral for the loan, so tread carefully.

 • Crowdfunding.
 With equity crowdfunding, your company starts an online campaign to receive funding from multiple investors in exchange for partial ownership.
-With rewards-based crowdfunding, your business offers prizes in exchange for donations.
-The amount of funding you can get may be restricted based on the Securities and Exchange Commission (SEC) rulings.
+With rewards-based crowdfunding, your business offers gifts or prizes in exchange for donations.
+The amount of funding you can get may be restricted based on the Securities and Exchange Commission (SEC) rules.

 • Business grants.
 Startups with a mission, especially nonprofits, might want to look into business grants to get off the ground.
 Like an investment, you don’t have to repay a grant.
 However, they can be highly competitive and require a lot of work.
 They also typically don’t get much higher than around $15,000, so you’ll likely need other funding methods to supplement it.

 • Credit cards.
 A credit card can be a great way to cover smaller expenses and manage your company’s spending since multiple people can have cards from the same account.
-Some of the top startup-friendly business credit cards have a 0% APR promotional period, making it a viable option for businesses that expect to be able to pay off what they spend within the first year.
+Some of the top startup-friendly business credit cards have a 0% APR promotional period, making it a viable option for businesses that expect to pay off what they spend within the first year or so.

 • Friend and family loans.
 Borrowing from your friends and family is sometimes the easiest way to get a good deal on startup funding — and there’s a chance you might not have to pay interest or sell any equity.
-Want to make it official?
-Use a service like LoanWell to whip together a legally binding contract with interest fees and late penalties.
+Create a loan agreement with clear terms so everyone knows what to expect.

 How to crowdfund a startup